johnwalters/TallyStick/docs/Balance Sheet HANDOFF.md

 The release proof recorded August 21, 2026 passed the 19-scenario, two-company oracle; 164 ChromeHeadless tests; the 10,000-transaction/2,000-account performance fixture; eight desktop-host tests; production build; and isolated Electron smoke.
 The build retains the previously documented initial-bundle and component-style warning categories.

-Future work begins with the later candidates in the PRD and README.
-Preserve the immutable-report/output boundary and add a new implementation slice before extending behavior.
+Future work will be selected from a separate product discussion.
+Preserve the immutable-report/output boundary and create new requirements, a product specification, and a separate implementation tracker before extending behavior.